Chuck Edwards: Political positions

+Abortion

+In 2022, Edwards stated his opposition to the 1973 Roe v.
+Wade court decision, and said it should be overturned.

+Foreign policy

+In March 2026, Edwards said he supports Trump's decision to enter the 2026 Iran war.
+Edwards said Trump did not require congressional authorization for the war.
+In June 2026, he voted against a war powers resolution intended to limit the war in Iran while it lacked authorization from Congress.

 Immigration

 In January 2024, Edwards introduced legislation which would prevent immigrants from being counted by the United States census, for the purposes of determining the United States congressional apportionment.
-In February 2024, Edwards posted a picture on X of a large migrant caravan in Mexico in order to criticize the immigration policies of the Biden administration, suggesting that Joe Biden was at fault for the migrants in the picture immigrating to the United States.
+In February 2024, Edwards posted a picture on X of a large migrant caravan in Mexico to criticize the immigration policies of the Biden administration, suggesting that Joe Biden was at fault for the migrants in the picture immigrating to the United States.
 However, the picture was taken in 2018, during the administration of Donald Trump.